rahultole06/os-simulator/README.md

 # Operating System Simulator
 A C-based simulation of a distributed multi-node system.
+Built in summer of 2025.

 Features include:
 - Concurrency: Simulates independent nodes using POSIX threads with synchronized logical clocks.
 - Scheduling: Implements Round Robin, Shortest Job First, and Priority-based preemptive scheduling algorithms.